ZiedHY/ZiedHY.github.io/index.md

-I have started reading about Deep Learning for over a year now through several articles and reserach papers that I came across mainly in LinkedIn, Medium and [Arxiv](https://arxiv.org/list/stat.ML/recent).
+I have started reading about Deep Learning for over a year now through several articles and research papers that I came across mainly in LinkedIn, Medium and [Arxiv](https://arxiv.org/list/stat.ML/recent).

-When I virtually attended the MIT 6.S191 Deep Learning courses during the last few weeks [(Here is a link to the course site)](http://introtodeeplearning.com/), I decided to start to put some structure in my understanding of Neural Networks through this series of articles.
+When I virtually attended the MIT 6.S191 Deep Learning courses during the last few weeks [(Here is a link to the course site)](http://introtodeeplearning.com/), I decided to begin to put some structure in my understanding of Neural Networks through this series of articles.

 I will go through the first four courses:
 1. Introduction to Deep Learning